Congress is prepared to face elections: Siddaramaiah on Karnataka poll schedule | Politics

 Accusing the ruling BJP of making the election system corrupt, the former Chief Minister said he hoped that the Election Commission would conduct free and fair elections.

-''We had expected that the elections would be declared yesterday or today....I welcome that this election is happening in a single phase,'' Siddaramaiah told reporters.
+''We had expected that the elections would be declared yesterday or today....I welcome that this election is happening in a single phase,'' Siddaramaiah told reporters in Mysuru.

 Addressing a press conference in New Delhi today, Chief Election Commissioner Rajiv Kumar said the notification for the elections to the 224-member Assembly would be issued on April 13 and that the last date for filing nomination papers would be April 20.